keajs/kea/README.md

 # What's included?

 1. `kea/logic` - Redux Logic Stores.
-Actions, Reducers, Selectors and PropTypes in one easy to read file!
+Think of it as an *ES6+ data-import system* built on Redux.

 2. `kea/saga` - Smooth and readable side effects.